 On the other hand, some surgeons claim that the harmful effect of the operation on the internal inguinal ring would be the cause.
 Therefore, some surgical techniques were introduced to lower the incidence of hernia, such as prophylactic releasing of the spermatic cord from the peritoneum without dissection (1).
 However, the internal ring was not manipulated technically during radical prostatectomy.
 In open and laparoscopic retroperitoneal procedures peritoneum is not generally incised and in laparoscopic intraperitoneal operation, the peritoneum is usually incised near medial umbilical ligaments, further from the inguinal ring.
 So, one could argue that it couldn’t be etiologic.

-Some of the prostate cancers have lower urinary tract symptoms, especially straining as an obstructive symptom, which could predispose hernia formation.
+Some prostate cancers have lower urinary tract symptoms, especially straining as an obstructive symptom, which could predispose to hernia formation.
 In indirect hernias, congenital pathology could be worsening because of the obstruction, not the operation.
 Thus, the hernia could be a coincidence, not the consequence of the operation.
 Some of these cases identify before and some after the operation.
 From our point of view, the patient’s history of inguinal pain could help us identify these cases before operation and preoperational ultrasound could help us as well.
 If there is a consistent hernia, axillary procedures like pre-peritoneal repair during the open procedure and mesh insertion in laparoscopy and robotic-assisted operation could be helpful.

 All things considered, the inguinal hernia after radical prostatectomy could be not only a complication but a coincidence as well.
 Pre-operational screening could help us decrease this incidence.
 Further studies with consideration of this screening could help us comprehend this problem.

 Despite different hypotheses, the main etiology of inguinal hernia is still unknown and further studies are required.
 However, Inguinal hernias could be not only a post-operation complication but also a coincidence finding that screening modalities such as ultrasonography could be used to pre-operationally diagnose them.

 AFY designed the study and edited the manuscript, RK wrote the manuscript.